nielsonm236/NetMod-ServerApp/README.md

 # NetMod-ServerApp

+IMPORTANT NOTE FOR MQTT USERS: The intial release of MQTT has only been out a month, but it became necessary to replace the MQTT command set to adhere to Home Assistant standards.
+Please see the documentation for details.
+This update (beginning with Code Revision 20201220 1321) will be much easier to use with Home Assistant.
+Also note: currently working on Home Assistant auto discovery.
+Should be available soon.

 Reprogramming the Web_Relay_Con V2.0 HW-584 Network Module
 Did you buy one (or more) of these Network Modules and then find disappointment in the software on the board?